 The Vermont Statutes Online

-Subchapter 014 : EQUIPMENT(Cite as: 23 V.S.A. § 1227)
+Subchapter 014 : Equipment(Cite as: 23 V.S.A. § 1227)

 § 1227.
 Certified inspection mechanics

-(a) Periodic inspections may be performed only by mechanics who have been certified by the Commissioner; provided that an uncertified person employed as an inspection mechanic may perform inspections during the first 30 days that he or she is employed by the inspection station.
+(a) Periodic inspections may be performed only by mechanics who have been certified by the Commissioner, provided that an uncertified person employed as an inspection mechanic may perform inspections during the first 30 days that he or she is employed by the inspection station.

-(b) A person who applies for certification under this section shall:
+(b)(1) A person who applies for certification under this section shall:

-(1) complete an application form prescribed by the Commissioner;
+(A) complete an application form prescribed by the Commissioner;

-(2) be at least 18 years of age; and
+(B) be at least 18 years of age; and

-(3) pass an examination based on the official inspection manual for each type of vehicle to be inspected and on the inspection requirements for each type of vehicle to be inspected.
+(C) except as otherwise provided pursuant to subdivision (2) of this subsection (b), pass an examination based on the official inspection manual for each type of vehicle to be inspected and on the inspection requirements for each type of vehicle to be inspected.

-(c) Upon an applicant's satisfaction of the requirements of subsection (b) of this section, the Commissioner shall issue a certification which shall remain in effect for a period of five years or until surrendered, suspended, or revoked.
+(c) Upon an applicant's satisfaction of the requirements of subsection (b) of this section, the Commissioner shall issue a certification that shall remain in effect for a period of five years or until surrendered, suspended, or revoked.
 Inspection mechanics certified by their employer as competent to perform inspections and who were continuously employed by one or more designated inspection stations for a period of at least one year at any time prior to July 1, 1998 shall not be required to take the examination.

 (d) To inspect a school bus, a certified inspection mechanic shall not be required to have a commercial driver license if he or she: